hmemcpy/hmemcpy.com/source/_posts/2014-12-10-the-2-minute-powershell-intro-for-someone-who-hates-powershell.md

 # "where" and "select" are aliases.
 Use Get-Alias to see all aliases in PowerShell.
 ```

-**It supports everything you know from .NET &ndash;** although PowerShell defines its own idioms with regards to common operations, such as formatting strings for joining paths, you can use all objects from .NET to do the same thing.
+**It supports everything you know from .NET -** although PowerShell defines its own idioms with regards to common operations, such as formatting strings for joining paths, you can use all objects from .NET to do the same thing.

 ```ps
 $combined = Join-Path $rootDirectory "mySubdirectory"
 # can be written as: $combined = [System.IO.Path]::Combine($rootDirectory, "mySubdirectory")
 ```

-**It's concise** &ndash; everything in PowerShell can be verbose or very concise.
+**It's concise** - everything in PowerShell can be verbose or very concise.
 By leveraging aliases there are many ways to say what you mean.
 Here's an example: the following function gets a list of changed files between two SVN revisions, by executing the [svn diff](http://svnbook.red-bean.com/en/1.7/svn.ref.svn.c.diff.html) command, outputting the result as XML which looks like this:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>